-When it comes to diversity in the workplace, we have heard a lot about it over the years especially in recent times, but what does it mean and why is it so important?
-The first is about reflecting the society that is around us whilst the latter is about understanding the more diverse workforce we have, the greater the overall advantages we can create within our businesses and across wider society.
+When it comes to diversity in the workplace, we have heard many stories about it over the years and in more recent times, but what does it mean and why is it so important?
+The first is about reflecting the society that is around us whilst the later is about understanding, the more diverse workforce we have, the overall advantages we can create within our businesses and across wider society.

 In this guide you will learn about what diversity recruiting is, why it is important and the different strategies that you can use to create your own diversity recruitment.